LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 ![](https://lh7-us.googleusercontent.com/KhUAfLVxkYn9E4jN2U_6fr3ahIYdDJZ3uLEqgrmi7NJ98QtSPenI6LdxqVUdLuubqUEM8qLkJdo0GEpLwBe5pveylZo8y9FL2nWdaRoPaFHxj2qWX-WEWOyLW2uUEWyXuYY9ib9MWZhqxWibyCOwfq4)

-Figure 9—Code: Calling the main function.
+_Figure 9—Code: Calling the main function._

 Because python is interpreted, we need to put the code that calls the main function outside a function.
 This if sentence does it by accessing the name of the program being called.
 The name is stored in the “__name__” variable.
 If the program is invoked directly, Python assigns its value to “__main__”.
 This if method detects this instruction and then runs a method, in our case we run the main method.
 More information on the “__name__” variable can be found in: [4].

-4.1.2.3 Getting the data.
+**4.1.2.3 Getting the data**.
 Because the data we have is stored in a csv format, we need to build the code that will allow us to go through every record in the file and store it in python.

 The following is the code that allow us to perform this actions:

 ![](https://lh7-us.googleusercontent.com/P3B1KQpnT8raMwpyZJf8Jt4Ht0bn_t6NtdWc7kSU3NKkM5BxQtnfiyy34kCDCn2i6BSxmZD66J0tNimrIc-O8dZSm_jmn6E75914RuypPtzEt_p8ApmOsnnnULTwS6o84p9cLOxEYNxDin1TV761VGo)

-Figure 10—Code: Function that obtains the data from the dataset in csv format
+_Figure 10—Code: Function that obtains the data from the dataset in csv format_

 The way we read the file is that we open it, and we take the data in each record (row).
 The sentences that follow explain the way this is done in the code above.